 - 1 cup full-fat milk

-- 1/2 cup chopped fruit, plus more to decorate
+- ½ cup canned chopped fruit, plus more to decorate

-In a large bowl, add the egg yolks, sugar, flour and vanilla extract and mix well to get a smooth paste.
+- In a large bowl, add the egg yolks, sugar, flour and orange extract and mix well to get a smooth paste.

-Add everything to a pan, and set it over a low heat, whisking continuously until it starts to thicken.
+- Add everything to a pan, and set it over a low to medium heat, whisking continuously until it starts to thicken.

-Remove from the heat, and leave it to cool for 10 minutes, then add the gelatine and whisk well to combine.
-Leave to cool for antother 10-15 minutues.
+- Remove from the heat, and leave it to cool for 10 minutes, then add the gelatine and whisk well to dissolve the gelatine.
+Leave to cool for another 10-15 minutes.

-Arrange the ladyfingers around a detachable baking tin and also cover the bottom of it.
+- Arrange the ladyfingers around a detachable baking tin set over a large plate and also cover the bottom of the plate.
 Use one third of the cream, then add one layer of fruit, then another layer of cream, until it finishes.

 - Click on the US Customary link to see the measurements displayed in cups and ounces.